openvnf/vnf-bird2/README.md

 ### Configuration

-Configuration is done by supplying a configuration file to `/etc/bird.conf`.
-If no config file is supplied, a simple default config will be used.
+Configuration is done by supplying a configuration file to `/etc/bird/bird.conf`.
+If no config file is supplied, bird will not come up.